beimingliu/AdvancedMachineLearning/README.md

 ## [Teach Computers to recognize Digits](NN%20MNIST%20dataset)
-Pytorch: implement simple 2-Layer and 3-Layer neural network using [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to predict hand written digit with an accuracy rate = 98.29%
+Pytorch: implement simple 2-Layer and 3-Layer neural network using [MNIST dataset](http://yann.lecun.com/exdb/mnist/) to predict hand written digit with an accuracy rate of 98.29%

 ## [So you watched a movie: Yay or Nay? ](Movie%20Review%20Sentiment%20Analysis)
 Use [Glove embeddings](https://nlp.stanford.edu/projects/glove/) on [movie review dataset](http://ai.stanford.edu/~amaas/data/sentiment/) of 50,000 reviews from IMDB.
-Predict if a review is positive or negative given the content: use XGBoost to achieve a 86.7% accuracy rate.
+Predict if a review is positive or negative given the content: use XGBoost to achieve an 86.7% accuracy rate.

 ## [How much is my House Worth?](House%20Price)
 Use Linear Regression to predict the house prices in [Ames, Iowa](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 Compare regression models of OLS, Ridge, Lasso and Elastic Net techniques and generate a business report.